YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 It is recommended that you use a **single Virtual Camera for a single shot**.
 Take advantage of this to **create dramatic or subtle cuts or blen**ds.
 Examples:

--   For a cutscene where two characters exchange dialog, use three Virtual Cameras: one camera for a mid-shot of both characters, and separate Virtual Cameras for a close-up of each character.
-Use Timeline to synchronize audio with the Virtual Cameras.
+-   For a cutscene where two characters exchange dialog, use three Virtual Cameras: one camera for a mid-shot of both characters, and s**eparate Virtual Cameras for a close-up of each character**.
+Use **Timeline to synchronize audio with the Virtual Cameras**.

 -   Duplicate an existing Virtual Camera so that both Virtual Cameras are in the same position in the Scene.
 For the second Virtual Camera, change the FOV or composition.
 When a player enters a trigger volume, Cinemachine blends from the first to the second Virtual Camera to emphasize a change in action.

-One Virtual Camera has control of the Unity camera at any point in time.
+**One Virtual Camera has control of the Unity camera at any point in time**.
 This is the **live** Virtual Camera.
-The exception to this rule is when a blend occurs from one Virtual Camera to the next.
-During the blend, both Virtual Cameras are live.
+The exception to this rule is when a **blend occurs from one Virtual Camera to the next**.
+During the **blend**, **both Virtual Cameras are live**.

 #### Moving and aiming